partidodigitalpt/documentation/README.md

 A paper submission to the [14th ICEGOV Conference](https://www.icegov.org/) in 2021.

 ## By-laws for political parties supported by dapps
-An attempt to revise traditional political party statutes in order to accomodate for communications in web3.
+An attempt to revise traditional political parties by-laws in order to accommodate for communications in web3.